radar/guides/ecto.md

 almost identical.

-If you've come from the Ruby language, the equivalent there would be Active Record, or Sequel.
+If you've come from the Ruby language, the equivalent there would be Active Record, Data Mapper, or Sequel.
 Java has Hibernate, and so on.

 In this guide, we're going to learn some basics about Ecto, such as creating, reading, updating and destroying records from a PostgreSQL database.